A Final Voyage On Portugal’s The Presidential Train

 As a photographer, I was compelled to step away from the table every few minutes to try to capture the magic of the fast changing sunset light and landscapes.

-Leaning out the window, with the feeling of the wind in my hair and the wine doing its thing, I was at peace.
+Leaning out the window, with the feeling of the wind in my hair, I tried to just soak it all in.
 There was a happiness that begged for time to slow down, for the light to stay the way it was, and for the journey to keep going forever.

 Next thing I knew, she was on the train going through the carriages and dropping off little white bundles on each table.

-When I looked closer, it had a “The Presidential 2022 Edition” sticker on it.
-This small gesture left a deep impression on me since this was obviously pre-orchestrated to add another nostalgic element to the whole traveling on trains in the past experience.
+On closer examination, the bags had a “The Presidential 2022 Edition” sticker on it.
+This small gesture left a deep impression on me as this was pre-orchestrated to add another nostalgic element to the train experience.
 I loved it.

 When we took off again, I used the last bit of light from golden hour to capture the many details that I had missed early in the day.